aws-samples/aws-digital-content-creation-render-environment/README.md

 ### Login to Workstation and Start Deadline application

 #### Connect to Workstation deployed in Private Subnet
-To connect to workstation in Private Subnet you will need to set up your VPN client.
+To connect to workstation in Private Subnet you will need to set up VPN client.

 ##### Step 1: Download the Client VPN Endpoint Configuration File
 The configuration file includes the Client VPN endpoint and certificate information required to establish a VPN connection.
 You must provide this file to the clients who need to connect to the Client VPN endpoint to establish a VPN connection.
 The client uploads this file into their VPN client application.